John H. Harris (entertainment)

 John H. Harris (1898–1969) was an entertainment executive from Pittsburgh, Pennsylvania.
 He was the son of movie theater pioneer John P. Harris, and is best known as the long-time owner and impresario of the Ice Capades.
 He was also an early owner and promoter of professional ice hockey teams.
 He was married for ten years to ice skating star Donna Atwood.

 Early life

-John H. Harris, nicknamed "Johnny", was six years old in 1905 when his father and a partner opened their first Nickelodeon theater in Pittsburgh.
+John H. Harris, nicknamed "Johnny", was six years old in 1905 when his father, John P. Harris, and a partner opened their first Nickelodeon theater in Pittsburgh.
 At a young age, he showed an entrepreneurial bent by operating a lemonade stand and a successful paper route.
 He is said to have sold more peanuts than any other vendor at Forbes Field.
 After U.S. Army service in 1918, he transferred from Catholic University to Georgetown University, where he received a law degree in 1921.
 He worked in the family entertainment business during vacations from school, and entered it full-time upon graduation.